cantonioupao/Microcontroller-Image-Sender/README.md

 * Uint8_t for the class number
 * Float_32 for the inference accuracy
 * Uint32_t for the cycle count
+* Uint32_t for the bounding box coordinates

-Credit to Marco for sharing his code.
+Credit to Marco Giordano for sharing his code.
 Some slight modifications have taken place on the application to account for Face Detection